tinacms/tina.io/content/docs/graphql/queries/advanced/sorting.md

 id: /docs/graphql/queries/advanced/sorting
 next: /docs/graphql/queries/advanced/pagination
 ---

 {{ WarningCallout text="This is an experimental feature, and the API is subject to change.
 We don't yet suggest using this for production use-cases.
 Have any thoughts?
 Let us know in the chat, or through the [GitHub discussion](https://github.com/tinacms/tinacms/discussions/2811)!" }}

-To sort collection results by a collection field, pass the `sort` argument to the `get<collection>List` query, with the value corresponding to the desired collection field to sort by.
+To sort collection results by a collection field, pass the `sort` argument to the `<collection>Connection` query, with the value corresponding to the desired collection field to sort by.
 Results are returned in ascending order.

 > See [reverse pagination](/docs/graphql/queries/advanced/pagination/) for how to retrieve results in descending order.